Announcement of Data Release and Call for Participation

 Data for the challenge will be released under a Rules of Conduct and Data Use Agreement.
 Obtaining the data requires completing a registration, which will start March 14, 2014.

 For either track, i2b2 will give the participants the option to submit their system software in addition to their system output for evaluation.
 Teams that submit software will be evaluated separately from teams that submit only system output.
+These systems will be evaluated for useability.
+Please see our upcoming software useability evaluation track for guidelines on expectations.

 In addition, the i2b2 organizing committee is currently considering hosting a general "i2b2 Software for Clinical NLP" track that allows all past and current i2b2 challenge participants to submit and share with the community any software developed for any i2b2 shared-task.